Samsung/Tizen.NET/_quickguides/environment.md

 ### Visual Studio Code
-- Visit [Installing Visual Studio Code Extension for Tizen](https://developer.tizen.org/development/visual-studio-code-extension-tizen/installing-visual-studio-code-extension-tizen) for the installation guide.
+- See [Installing Visual Studio Code Extension for Tizen](https://developer.tizen.org/development/visual-studio-code-extension-tizen/installing-visual-studio-code-extension-tizen) for the installation guide.
 - Check [Known issues for the Visual Studio Code]({{site.url}}{{site.baseurl}}/issues/wearable/tools-vscode/).

 ## Mac
 ### Visual Studio Code
 macOS 10.12 (Sierra) or later is required to install Visual Studio Code Extension for Tizen.
-- Visit [Installing Visual Studio Code Extension for Tizen](https://developer.tizen.org/development/visual-studio-code-extension-tizen/installing-visual-studio-code-extension-tizen) for the installation guide.
+- See [Installing Visual Studio Code Extension for Tizen](https://developer.tizen.org/development/visual-studio-code-extension-tizen/installing-visual-studio-code-extension-tizen) for the installation guide.
 - Check [Known issues for the Visual Studio Code]({{site.url}}{{site.baseurl}}/issues/wearable/tools-vscode/).

 ### Visual Studio for Mac
 No official extension is provided for Visual Studio for Mac.
-However, if you already have your Tizen .NET project on your machine, you can open and build the project to generate the `tpk` file.
+However, if you already have your Tizen .NET project on your machine, you can open and build the project to generate the .`tpk` file.

-To launch this `tpk` file on the emulator, install [Tizen Studio](https://developer.tizen.org/development/tizen-studio/download) or [Tizen Baseline SDK]({{site.url}}{{site.baseurl}}/guides/environment#tizen-baseline-sdk) on your macOS to use Tizen tools such as Package Manager, Emulator Manager, and Certification Manager.
+To launch this .`tpk` file on the emulator, install [Tizen Studio](https://developer.tizen.org/development/tizen-studio/download) or [Tizen Baseline SDK]({{site.url}}{{site.baseurl}}/guides/environment#tizen-baseline-sdk) on your macOS to use Tizen tools such as Package Manager, Emulator Manager, and Certification Manager.

 Then:
 1. Install the emulator image on Package Manager.
 1. Create and start the emulator on Emulator Manager.